cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     kubectl get pods -o wide
     ```

-Now lets do an interactive shell with the newly created pod.
+Now let's check the environment variables with the newly created pod.

-1. Open an interactive shell with the new pod
+1. Execute the printenv directly on the pod.
     ```
-    kubectl exec -it <NEW-cost-pod-xxxxxx> -- /bin/sh
+    kubectl exec -it <NEW-cost-pod-xxxxxx> -- printenv
-    printenv
     ```

 You should be able to see all of the services listed now including its own service (COST_SERVICE) entries.